misc0110/JBPPDrawfulQuestionEditor/README.md

 `python3 drawful.py`

 A default usage example would be the following
-+ **Step 1**: Click `Load` and navigate to the Jackbox Party Box folder, select the file *assets.bin*.
++ **Step 1**: Click `Load` and navigate to the Jackbox Party Pack folder, select the file *assets.bin*.
 The file is loaded which can take up to one minute.
 If the file was loaded the last time you opened the program, you can continue working without loading the file again.
 + **Step 2**: The questions can be seen on the left side.
 Click on any question to edit it.
   * *Term*: this is the term that is shown to the user and has to be drawn
   * *Alternate spellings*: Alternate spellings of the term that should be accepted.
 If you want to enter more than one alternate spelling, separate it with `|`, e.g. "color|colour".